 - Broken bones – A serious car accident can result in one or more broken bones, leading to pain and limited mobility.

 South Carolina Rideshare Accident Claims

-The law regarding Uber accidents is complicated, because Uber considers its drivers independent contractors rather than employees.
-But, it is still possible to receive compensation for your injuries.
+The law regarding Uber accidents is complicated because Uber considers its drivers independent contractors rather than employees.
+However, it is still possible to receive compensation for your injuries.
 If the Uber driver is at fault for the accident, you may be able to seek compensation from the driver.

 Also, if the accident occurs while the Uber vehicle is transporting a passenger, you may be able to collect compensation from any insurance policies offered by Uber.
 If another driver causes an accident with your Uber, you may be entitled to seek compensation from that driver and his or her auto insurance policy.

 Sometimes, Uber drivers fail to renew their required insurance.
 If that is the case, you can also file a claim with your own insurance carrier if you carry uninsured/underinsured (UM/UIM) coverage.
 Uninsured motorist (UM) coverage in South Carolina is mandatory.
 Underinsured motorist (UIM) coverage is optional, but it is a good idea.